sustachio/blog/posts_md/no_more_css.md

 Never Write a Line of CSS Again
 Project
-4/20/23
+4/21/23
-Any time I have to do a frontent (website) project I always end up spending too much time writing CSS, which can often lead to me giving up on it.
-To solve this, I created [random-css](https://github.com/sustachio/random-css), a tool which writes quality css for you.
+Any time I have to do a project involving making a website, I always end up spending too much time writing CSS, which often leads to me giving up on it or just making bad styles.
+To solve this, I created [random-css](https://github.com/sustachio/random-css), a tool which writes quality CSS for you.

-You can give it any HTML and it will spit out some css for you giving styles to all of your tags, classes, and ids.
+You can give it any HTML and it will spit out some css making styles for all of your tags, classes, and ids.
+If you dislike the styles it gives you, all you need to to is run it again and get a complety new page.

 For example I could give it:

     <h1 id="title">Hello</h1>
     <p class="paragraph">World</p>

-And I could get:
+And I might get back:

     p {
         background-color: teal;